Sensitive Data Discovery helps ensure that sensitive and regulated data are not being stored unnecessarily.

 The Sensitive Data Discovery tool:

-- Checks for two types of sensitive data: Social Security numbers (SSN) and credit card numbers.
+- Checks for two types of sensitive data: Social Security numbers (SSNs) and credit card numbers.

 - Looks for numeric patterns formatted like Social Security and credit card numbers, so it sometimes misidentifies files as sensitive.